tataton/react-curriculum-proposal/README.md

     The "hot-reloading" part of the development server means that it will refresh the browser every time you save changes to the code in the `/client/src` folder.
 Feel free to see this in action for yourself—open `App.js`, edit the introduction text, save, and watch as CRA debugs, re-bundles, and minifies your code, and then refreshes your browser to show the changes.

     CRA does _not_, however, track changes to the code in `/server`.
 If you want your front-end content to reflect any back-end changes you've made, you might need to refresh your browser manually, or `^C` to terminate the CRA server and then re-start it.
 (Depending on what kind of change you've made.)
-We're about to make some server changes, so terminate the CRA dev server.

 * At this point, your project folder structure should look something like this: